 In 2019, we expanded environmental opportunities by adding a new indoor, interactive experience.
 The Robert W. McCullough Discovery Center enhances visitors experience through interpretive exhibits, interactive displays and multimedia productions.
 This expertly-designed space for Sanctuary Visitors is utilized by our Junior Naturalist program alongside the Earl Abramson and Sheila Schlagger Environmental Education Center, offering a classroom and wet lab.
 Our goal in designing the news facility is to highlight the ever-changing landscape of Florida, our impact on the animals that we share our environment with and how our community members can help preserve our precious natural resources.

 Local residents have taken pride in helping Busch Wildlife Sanctuary to grow into a valuable community resource.
 The Sanctuary offers residents and visitors a unique opportunity to learn about nature through interactive educational programs.
 The Sanctuary’s wildlife rehabilitation efforts provide a much-needed community service in helping sick, injured, and orphaned wild animals.
-90% of the over 5,200 patients admitted each year to the Sanctuary’s wildlife hospital have suffered from some type of human-related injury.
+90% of the almost 6,000 patients admitted each year to the Sanctuary’s wildlife rehabilitation center have suffered from some type of human-related injury.
 Collisions with automobiles, fishing line entanglement, illegal gunshots, poisonings, and electrocutions, are only a small example of the types of injuries that are regularly treated.

 In addition to wildlife rehabilitation and environmental education, Busch Wildlife Sanctuary is dedicated to the protection and conservation of our area’s wildlife and natural resources.
 The Sanctuary takes a proactive approach to work with residents, business owners, and developers to create a community that successfully preserves the environmental and natural assets.